Skip to main content

 A review in the journal Current Opinion in Endocrinology, Diabetes and Obesity concluded that while a transient worsening may occur in some individuals, particularly those with pre-existing severe OSA and obesity, long-term, well-managed TRT is not considered a primary driver of OSA.

-The long-term management strategy, therefore, involves careful patient selection, screening for pre-existing OSA, and maintaining serum testosterone within a therapeutic window, mitigating the theoretical risks while achieving the benefits of improved and metabolic health.
+The long-term management strategy, therefore, involves careful patient selection, screening for pre-existing OSA, and maintaining serum testosterone within a therapeutic window, mitigating the theoretical risks while achieving the benefits of improved sleep architecture and metabolic health.

 The Somatotropic Axis and the Regulation of Deep Sleep